saswatawork/react-redux-user-management/README.md

 ### Design Idea

 In the entire project I tried to follow Atomic Design principle as much I can.
 Atomic design is methodology for creating design systems.
 In this methodology entire page is break into templates, templates into organism, organisms into molecules and Molecules into Atoms which we can not break anymore.
 For more details please visit {http://bradfrost.com/blog/post/atomic-web-design/}.
-Though due to the lack of time I was not able follow this principal fully but that was the idea.

 ## Technology stack